-Lastly, is the Lawson Adventure Park, a “stay and play” destination due to it’s year round lodging onsite.
-In fact they have a myriad of mountain accommodations, including fully furnished cabins and yurts, as well as campsites.
-They even have a full bar inside their main check-in cabin.
-It’s located 45 minutes west of the capital via Highway 70 in Dumont, which is next to Empire.
-Their main attractions are open in the summer, though if you stay in spring or winter they have deals and itineraries on nearby outdoor recreation.
+Located 45 minutes west of the capital via Highway 70 in Dumont, which is next to Empire, Lawson Adventure Park’s main attractions are open in the summer, though if you stay in spring or winter they have deals and itineraries on nearby outdoor recreation.
+While there aren’t roller coasters or water slides, instead guests can enjoy outdoor, alpine activities.

 3440 Alvarado Rd, Dumont, CO 80436 | 855-372-7238 | lawsonadventurepark.com

 Check prices, availability or book Lawson Adventure Park & Resort

 That’s a roundup of the notable theme parks within an easy drive of Colorado’s capital city.
 After Golden’s Heritage Amusement Park closed in 2018, the Denver area lost one of its longtime family attractions.
 Hopefully, the ones mentioned above are here to stay and prosper.